lpodkalicki/mbavr/README.md

-# mbavr
+# MBAVR
-Familly of minimalist board for AVR microcontrollers.
+Family of minimalist development boards for AVR microcontrollers.